 You can view and print the quick guides for all the pages in the about bowel cancer section.

-The other good news is that any decent exercise will do.
-The studies included manual work, hiking and gardening as well as sports.
 We don't know why exercise helps.
 It may affect your hormone levels.
 Or it may change the speed at which your body ticks over (your metabolic rate).
-Or it may even change the time your food stays in the bowel.
+Or it may even change the length of time food stays in your bowel.

-NSAIDs are anti inflammatory drugs such as ibuprofen (Nurofen).
-Aspirin is also an anti inflammatory drug.
-We know from research that these drugs may help to prevent bowel and other digestive system cancers.
+Non steroidal anti inflammatory drugs (NSAIDs, such as ibuprofen) and aspirin may help to prevent bowel and other digestive system cancers.
 We don't know quite how this works.
 There is a theory that this type of drug stops an enzyme called COX-2 from working.
 Blocking the enzyme may help to stop polyps developing.
 Polyps can develop into cancer.
 Trials are looking into this further.

 At least 2 trials using aspirin have found it lowers the risk of developing bowel polyps.
 A 2010 review of trials found that taking low dose aspirin for a few years reduced the risk of colon cancer but not rectal cancer.
 It also reduced the number of people who died from bowel cancer.
 But aspirin does have side effects and it is not yet clear how safe it is to take even low doses.
 Research is looking into this.